Mastering Your Toddler’s Bedtime Routine

 If you came to this article expecting to find a bulletproof method of getting your little ones to sleep, you are going to be VERY disappointed.
 And if you think such a method exists, please email me directly.
 I’d love to hear about it.

-What I can offer you are some tips that have worked for my kids, but more importantly, some solidarity in knowing that you are not alone in your struggles.
+What I can offer you are some tips that have worked for my children, but more importantly, some solidarity in knowing that you are not alone in your struggles.
 No parent has ever truly mastered bedtime.

 Before we get started, I’ll remind you of a piece of advice you’ve probably heard before: routine is everything when it comes to bedtime.
-We started our kids on a schedule the moment they came home from the hospital (though it’s obviously been adapted as our babies have grown into toddlers).
+We started our children on a schedule the moment they came home from the hospital (though it’s obviously been adapted as our babies have grown into toddlers).
 Every child is different, but here are some tips that have worked well for us:

 • Three Books: Next, we head upstairs for teeth-brushing and reading.
 Both children get to choose three books a piece.
 I don’t do much to structure this time.
 I let them pick whatever they want to read (which usually backfires and ends with me reading Christmas books in August) and we always finish with the same book every night.
 We read it together as a group, another signal that the day is done and it is time to lay down.